skydread1/flybot.sg/README.md

 ### Create a container image and push it to ECR

-You need to aws cli installed (v2 or v1)
+You need to have aws cli installed (v2 or v1) and you need an env variable `$ECR_REPO` setup with the ECR repo string.

 You have several [possibilities](https://github.com/atomisthq/jibbit/blob/main/src/jibbit/aws_ecr.clj) to provide credentials to login to your AWS ECR, notably
 - For authorizer type `:profile`: AWS credentials profile in ~/.aws/credentials and `:profile-name` key to jibbit authorizer